shaovoon/cpp_show_callstack/README.md

 }
 ```

 This is the call stack output.
-Do note that, as mentioned above, you must put the executable’s pdb file in the program’s folder to get the function names in the output.
+Do note that, as mentioned above, you must put the executable’s pdb file in the program’s folder to get the function names, filenames and line numbers in the output.

 ```
 D:\GitHub\cpp_show_callstack\WinCallStack\StackWalker.cpp (1140): StackWalker::ShowCallstack